insberr/vhiven/README.md

 > **Status** - Getting the actual v module part to work

 # vhiven
-Hiven bot/self bot/api module for V.
+**Unfortunatly Hiven no longer exists, an this is no longer maintained** Hiven bot/self bot/api module for V.

 This module _should_ function now, but it is buggy.